TUB-DVG/CalibLab/README.md

 The repository includes two example building models along with their results, providing users with a practical starting point for utilizing the framework.
 Additionally, a Jupyter Notebook script is included to guide users through the framework step-by-step.
 The notebook visualizes each stage of the process and offers detailed explanations to enhance understanding and ease of application.

 # References
 Bischof, J., Knoll, S., Duffy, A., 2022.
 Development Of A Python-Based Simplified Hourly Building Model For Non-Domestic Building Stock Operational Energy Simulations.
-Presented at the BauSim Conference 2022. https://doi.org/10.26868/29761662.2022.5
+Presented at the BauSim Conference 2022.
+[DOI](https://doi.org/10.26868/29761662.2022.5)

-The original underlying building energy model can be found under [Dynamic-ISO-Simulator (DIBS)](https://github.com/IWUGERMANY/DIBS---Dynamic-ISO-Building-Simulator)
+The original underlying building energy model can be found under [Dynamic-ISO--Building-Simulator (DIBS)](https://github.com/IWUGERMANY/DIBS---Dynamic-ISO-Building-Simulator)

 # Publications